mtxadmin/zabbix/DFS-R/README.md

 4. Run created task and see that status changed to Ready and Last Run Result is (0x0)

 5. Check that zabbix server correctly receives data (see Latest data, Hosts: your host, Name: AD)

-Note: Shown backlog count can be maximum of 100, while on server it can be much more.
-This is Microsoft restriction, see https://docs.microsoft.com/en-us/powershell/module/dfsr/get-dfsrbacklog